-The best time to visit India is ideally from late October to the end of April.
-However, India has a very distinctive climate and a different concept of seasons.
+Wondering when is the Best Time to Visit India?
+Well, The best time to visit India is ideally between late October to the end of April.
+However, India has a very distinctive climatic pattern and a different method of conceptualizing seasons.
 The winters are mostly pleasant with moderate temperatures and almost no precipitation.
-The summer months of April, May, October and November though, can get unbearably hot.
-From June to September, the monsoon covers the entire country in heavy rains.
+The summer months of March, April, May and June and October, November though, can get unbearably hot.
+From mid June to September, the monsoon winds bring heavy rainfall across the entire subcontinent.

 Plan your trip